R4DDER5/CZ/new-project-scope.md

 * Template Management (Client Portals, System Generated Message(s) & Emails, Newsletter/Marketing, Report Templates)
 * 3rd Party/API Management (Data Connection Status)

+#### User Management
+The user management of the system should be easy to use.
+It should involve features to enable/disable a user.
+Have recorded information when the user was registered to the system and when the user last logged into the system.

+#### Access Levels
+Access levels will comprise of the following levels
+- Public - Public users will see the default portal template with minimal features and the real goal to covert public users to potential candidates
+- Candidate - Candidates will be assigned specific services related to a client.
+When the candidate logs into the system the relevant client template should be displayed with the associated services attached to the candidate
+- Clients - A client should have access to a management console allowing the management of candidates associated to that specific client.
+The client should also be able to access data analytics regarding candidates and generate any associated reports.
+- Staff - Staff should be able to view al client data and candidates and will have the additional management capability incorporating analytics and reporting.
+- Admin -

+#### Group Management

 #### Third Party Integration
 It is extremely important that early consideration is given to allowing the ability of third party integration of services.
 Historically this has generally been via an Application Programming Interface (API).
 Any relevant API required should have all technical documentation provided by the supplier of services.